A Gentleman in Moscow: Background

 The protagonist is the fictional Count Alexander Ilyich Rostov, born in Saint Petersburg, Russia, on 24 October 1889.
-He was raised on his Rostov family's estate "Idlehour" in Nizhny Novgorod.
+He was raised on his Rostov family's estate, Idlehour, in Nizhny Novgorod.
 Rostov's godfather was his father's comrade in the cavalry, Grand Duke Demidov.
-When the Count's parents died of cholera within hours of each other in 1900, Grand Duke Demidov became the 11-year-old's guardian.
+When the Count's parents die of cholera within hours of each other in 1900, Demidov became the 11-year-old's guardian.
 Demidov counseled him to be strong for his sister Helena, because "...adversity presents itself in many forms, and if a man does not master his circumstances, then he is bound to be mastered by them."
-The Rostov siblings are aristocrats, making social visits to nearby estates by horse-drawn troika or sleigh.
+The Rostov siblings grow up into well-adjusted socialites, making numerous visits to nearby estates by horse-drawn troika or sleigh.

-As a young man, the Count was sent out of the country (as was the custom at the time) by his grandmother for wounding Helena's suitor, a cad who broke her heart.
-Upon returning home from Paris after the Bolshevik revolution of 1917, the Count was arrested.
+As a young man, the Count was sent out of the country by his grandmother for wounding a cad in defense of his sister - events covered through flashbacks.
+Upon returning home from Paris after the Bolshevik revolution of 1917, the Count is arrested and charged with "social parasitism", beginning the main narrative.

+Each of the book's chapters is set according to a doubling then halving chronological structure.
+The first chapter is the day after the Count's arrest, the second is two days after, and subsequent chapters are set five days, ten days, three weeks, six weeks, three months, six months, one year, two years, four years, eight years, and sixteen years after the beginning of the narrative.
+At this point, the structure reverses, with the time between chapters progressively halving until the final day of the narrative.